soft9000/zContest/2018_zContest_01/README.md

 Our first contest was designed to be a freestyle activity.

-Given 30 days to compete, the mission was to author a program designed to create, read, and update (C.R.U.D) a stand-alone software offering.
-Students were free to choose any content theme.
+Given 30 days to compete, the mission was to author a program designed to create, read, update, and delete (C.R.U.D) a stand-alone software offering.
+Students were free to choose any collection theme.

 Entitled "The C.R.U.D Contest," the prize winnings were valued at $600.oo.
 The winnings consisted of a complete set of videos